Sensative/vsm-application-documentation/1643871491-Tracker-time.vso.md

 Should the device enter unjoined state and there are more networks to try, the device will try the next network.

+## Application for basic interval-based tracking, without motion sensitivity

+This application does both WIFI and GNSS scans at set intervals.
+It is sensitive to NFC for starting and joining.

+> The application checks LoRaWan connection every few hours, max 4 hours until it reattempts joining.

+It reports board voltage when it has changed by 0.1 volts.
+Every 5 days the GPS time is updated.
+It is important that the network supports LoRaWan Device Time requests.

+> For full functioning it is also of essence that the backend updates the GNSS
+> almanac of the devices, e.g. through running the vsm-mqtt-client or that the
+> devices get their GNSS almanac updated at least every 2 months through NFC.

+This application will only do GNSS&WIFI scanning when the device is joined.
+> - When there is an application led visible on the device it will indicate by GREEN blink after a scan should it find 7 or more GNSS satellites at a scan.
+> - A yellow blink indicates 4-6 satellites, which sometimes is enough to resolve the position.
+> - A red blink indicates 0-3 satellites, which likely is not enough to resolve the position.
+If the device has a button, pressing the button will blink the application led green and trigger a GNSS scan.

+If the device is not joined, the first green blink on a button press will be followed by a red blink.

+If the device is in process of joining, the first green blink on a button press will be followed by an orange blink.

+Every 24 hours the device will attempt to re-join if it is not already joined.
+In case of rejoin being successful, the device will do an immediate GNSS and WIFI scan.
+The application will attempt a join if exposed to NFC field and if it is not already joined.
+The application will attempt a join every hour should it not already be joined.
+If an NFC field is sensed, the application will blink the led GREEN upon field entry and red upon field removal.

 ## Application Outputs